jquant/jai-sdk/docs/use_cases/setup_data.rst

 .. note::
 	The use of a column named :code:`'id'` will overwrite the pandas index attribute with :code:`.set_index('id')`.
 We consider a good pratice the strict usage of '.index' to identify items:

-	* the existence of both :code:`'id'` column and :code:`'.index'` could cause ambiguity leading to misinterpretation results,
+	* the existence of both :code:`'id'` column and :code:`.index` could cause ambiguity leading to misinterpretation results,

-	* it allows the usage of native pandas structures, e. g., indexing data with :code:`'.loc'`,
+	* it allows the usage of native pandas structures, e. g., indexing data with :code:`.loc`,

 	* better understanding of your data as the column :code:`'id'` will **NOT** be used for any model inferrence unlike any other columns of your data.